Walmart To Remove 'Cosmopolitan' From Checkout Aisle

 "It places women's value primarily on their ability to sexually satisfy a man and therefore plays into the same culture where men view and treat women as inanimate sex objects," the statement said.
 "Further, Cosmo targets young girls by placing former Disney stars on its covers, despite the enclosed sexually erotic articles which describe risky sexual acts like public, intoxicated, or anal sex in detail.
 Customers should not be forced to be exposed to this content when they are trying to check-out at the store."

-In a Facebook live session on Tuesday, NCOSE's Vice President of Advocacy and Outreach Haley Halverson said the move represented "one less drop of hyper-sexualized media that is going to be bombarding people in their everyday lives."
+In a Facebook Live session on Tuesday, NCOSE's Vice President of Advocacy and Outreach Haley Halverson said the move represented "one less drop of hyper-sexualized media that is going to be bombarding people in their everyday lives."

-Cosmopolitan, which bills itself as a "bible for fun, fearless females," is published by Hearst Corporation, which had no immediate comment on Walmart's decision.
+Cosmopolitan, which bills itself as a "bible for fun, fearless females," is published by Hearst Corp., which had no immediate comment on Walmart's decision.

 The magazine was first published in 1886 as a family offering called The Cosmopolitan.
-It later became a literary magazine before being re-branded in 1965 as a women's magazine.
+It later became a literary magazine before being rebranded in 1965 as a women's magazine.
 It claims to reach more than 17 million adults per month and publishes dozens of international editions.